-1970: Three Dog Night had their first of three number ones in the US with their cover of the Randy Newman song “Mama Told Me (Not To Come).”
+1970: Three Dog Night had their first of three #1 singles in the US with their cover of Randy Newman’s “Mama Told Me (Not To Come).”

 1979: Just over a week after Neil Young and Crazy Horse’s live album Rust Never Sleeps was released, the concert film of the same name debuted at the Bruin Theatre in Westwood, CA. Both the movie and album documented Young’s most recent US tour.

-Billy Davis, R&B songwriter, record producer, singer, and writer and producer of commercial jingles who collaborated with Motown’s Berry Gordy and wrote and produced hits for artists like Jackie Wilson, Etta James, Little Milton, Marv Johnosn, Jackie Rose, and Fontella Bass, was born Roquel Davis in Detroit, MI in 1932.
+Billy Davis, R&B songwriter, record producer, singer, and creator of commercial jingles who collaborated with Berry Gordy and wrote and produced hits for artists like Jackie Wilson, Etta James, Little Milton, Marv Johnosn, Jackie Rose, and Fontella Bass, was born Roquel Davis in Detroit, MI in 1932.